dojo/docs/dojox/grid/EnhancedGrid/plugins/Menus.rst

 Introduction
 ==============

-With this new feature, users can add context menus either through declarative HTML markup or JavaScript.
+With this feature, users can add context menus either through declarative HTML markup or JavaScript.
 The following menu types are supported:

 * Header menu
 * Row menu